 703. Natural Science for Sustainability.
-(3) This course provides participants with an in-depth scientific understanding of the most important non-renewable and renewable energy sources including fossil fuels, solar, hydropower, biofuel/biomass, nuclear, wind, tidal, and geothermal.
-Students in this course will study the world's present and future energy needs, focus on energy production, consumption, and environmental impact, and explore ways in which these principles relate to sustainability.
-Students will be introduced to energy systems such as fossil fuels, solar, wind, geothermal, biofuels and biomass.
-The sustainability and environmental trade-off of different energy systems will be studied.
+(3) Students will explore qualitative and quantitative chemical and physical aspects of sustainability for waste, water, air, and energy.
+The course provides an in-depth scientific understanding of the most important nonrenewable and renewable energy sources.
+Students will study the world's present and future energy needs, focus on energy production, consumption, and environmental impact, and explore ways in which these principles relate to sustainability.
+The sustainability and environmental trade off of different energy systems will be studied.

 704. Environmental Law & Policy.
 (3) To understand how we can move toward sustainability domestically and abroad, we must understand how and why law and policy are developed, challenged, and changed.
 This course will look at the historical development of environmentalism and the movements that provided the impetus for modern environmental legal regimes, as well as case studies illustrating contemporary environmental issues.
-We will cover common law and statutory remedies for private citizens, principles of federalism and separation of powers, agency rulemaking, the role of the judiciary in environmental law and policy, and international environmental statutes, so that upon completion of the course you will not only have a foundation in law and policy processes but also a familiarity with the most significant U.S. statutory schemes.
+We will cover common law and statutory remedies for private citizens, principles of federalism and separation of powers, agency rulemaking, the role of the judiciary in environmental law and policy, and international environmental law.